shao400/CSE3902Team1/Sprint0/README_Sprint4.txt

 3. Smaller doors are not covered by sprites so when Link walk through it he seems to be floating above the door
 4. Some of the enemy/NPC/items are not implemented, or not added to the game, as the Level-1 don't contain them.
 5. Several enemy sprite sheets need to be updated and reversed / Oldman is still an IEnemy class, which should be INPC
+6. Utility classes are not finished yet and need future updates.